Wind Advisory

 from the mulch pile to pepper the house’s

-siding, loose shingles lifting
+siding, a loose shingle lifting

 like tail feathers while a feed bag